 Or have a look at the chapter on App Engine.
 It’s a topic quite well covered and probably enough to answer many of the questions you may find on the exam.
 But you need to go deeper, create apps, and get some real experience if you don’t have it already.

 Review and practice questions

 Every chapter has a handful of review questions, from ten to fifteen, which are on a test format, similar to the ones you would find in the exam – but on the easier side.

 Don’t forget to check the sample questions from Google, but again most questions are a bit easier than the ones you may find on the exam – but they are a good guide to check your knowledge and gauge your readiness to take the exam.

 The book also provides, for free, online content that consists of one hundred practice questions.

 Once you have registered on the Total Seminars Training Hub site, you will have access to the Custom Test screen, where you can customize the testing experience: duration, number of questions, exam objectives and assistance.

 Works well enough, simple but functional.
 The assistance and the explanations given about the topics are short but enough.

-The questions are similar to the ones you’d encounter on the exam, topics and format, so it’s good practice.
+The questions are similar to those you’d encounter on the exam, topics and format, so it’s good practice.
 I’d say the actual questions are lengthier and a bit more difficult.

 This is a good guide that can help you with the preparation of the exam.
 But you need to expand every topic, depending on your experience and knowledge.

 My advice is to use the guide – there is another guide from Google, but it’s a bit outdated – as a starting point, and use the documentation, labs, videos and real-life experience, not only to pass the exam but to round and up-to-date your knowledge, so you can validate your professional experience.